 The Benefits

-eRIC supports clinicians by giving them improved access to prescribing information, pathology and imaging, policies and patient assessment charts.
 Digitising medical information reduces the risk of transcription and clinical errors as well as improving clinical communication, clinical decision making and patient management processes.
 It also improves patient safety by embedding best-practice protocols, automating monitoring and reporting, and incorporating error alerts.

 This standardised approach also sets the scene for the statewide ‘big data’ repository, greater opportunities for multi-centred participation, and increased potential for research and quality management improvements.

 Information from eRIC is easily available for all to access from anywhere in the hospital.
-Pharmacists from outside the ICU can access the system, and prepare medications, and dispensing plans, ahead of the patient’s transition to a general ward.
+Pharmacists from outside the ICU can access the system and prepare medications and dispensing plans ahead of the patient’s transition to a general ward.
 They can also add recommendations for doctors, minimising potential medical incidents, and improving the quality use of medicine.
 Not only does this mean that clinicians have more time with patients and their families, but patient safety and health outcomes are also improved.

 Related solutions